georgringer/georgringer.github.com/_posts/2016-04-06-monitoring-typo3-installations.md

 1) Install the client: Get the extension from [github](https://github.com/georgringer/t3monitoring_client) (and soon from TER), install it and configure it in the Extension Manager by providing a **secret**.
 Also provide the IP of the monitor's server.
 Repeat this process for every client.

-2) Install the mmonitor: Get the extension from [github](https://github.com/georgringer/t3monitoring) (and soon from TER) and create a new client record.
+2) Install the monitor: Get the extension from [github](https://github.com/georgringer/t3monitoring) (and soon from TER) and create a new client record.
 Important is the domain and the secret you just created.

 3) Switch to the command line and use `./typo3/cli_dispatch.phpsh extbase monitoring:importAll`.
 You can also create a scheduler task for that.